microsoft/devhome/README.md

    * Please use the [configuration file](.configurations/configuration.dsc.yaml).
 This can be applied by either:
      *  Dev Home's machine configuration tool
      * WinGet configuration.
 If you have WinGet version [v1.6.2631 or later](https://github.com/microsoft/winget-cli/releases), run `winget configure .configurations/configuration.dsc.yaml` in an elevated shell from the project root so relative paths resolve correctly
    * Alternatively, if you already are running the minimum OS version, have Visual Studio installed, and have developer mode enabled, you may configure your Visual Studio directly via the .vsconfig file.
-To do thhis:
+To do this:
      * Open the Visual Studio Installer, select “More” on your product card and then "Import configuration"
      * Specify the .vsconfig file at the root of the repo and select “Review Details”